 Communication processes, systems, and their applications are examined.
 Study includes the technological processes used in developing, producing, delivering, and storing ideas and information in a technological society.
 4 contact hours.

-Prerequisite: TECH 200 or TECH 202.
+Prerequisite: TECH 200 or TECH 202 or TECH 202W.

 Offered: Annually.